 - Frustrations that have built up to a point that we don’t have the emotional space to attune.

 - Cultural beliefs about spoiling or coddling babies.
-I spend a whole chapter on parenting culture in my book, The Dance of Parenting – there’s even a little self assessment you can do to figure out how cultural things are effecting your parenting.
+I spend a whole chapter on parenting culture, including a self-assessment, in my book, The Dance of Parenting.

 - Our own background – maybe we’re not sure how to or how much to attune.
 The good news is, this can be learned.